michiari/michiari.github.io/index.md

 as well as approximate computing. <br />
 I am part of the fabulous [TAFFO]{:target="_blank"} development team.

+## News

+- 2021/04/19: our paper "Model-Checking Structured Context-Free Languages" has been accepted at CAV 2021!
+- 2021/02/10: our AMC TOSEM paper "A Practical Approach to Verification of Floating-Point C/C++ Programs with math.h/cmath Functions" has been accepted for presentation in the Journal-First track of ICSE 2021!

 ## Contact

 The best way to contact me is by email: [michele.chiari@polimi.it] <br />